pravinchandankhede/pravinchandankhede.github.io/_posts/2025-01-06-RateLimiter.md

 | Sliding Window | ✅ Good         | ✅ High   | ⚠️ Medium  | Public APIs, SaaS platforms |
 | Token Bucket   | ✅ Excellent    | ✅ High   | ⚠️ Medium  | Rate-limited user actions |
 | Leaky Bucket   | ✅ Good         | ✅ High   | ⚠️ Medium  | Streaming, messaging APIs  |

----

-By understanding how these algorithms work, you can choose the right one based on your API’s traffic patterns, fairness requirements, and implementation complexity.

-Next, we’ll look at how to **implement rate limiting** in real-world systems.